opencontainers/runc/code-of-conduct.md

-# OpenContainer's Code of Conduct
+# OpenContainers Code of Conduct

 Behave as a community member, follow the code of conduct.